Skip to main content

 Identifying Addictive Behavior

-• Shift in Priorities: One of the main signs of addictive behavior is a visible change in priorities.
+• Shift in Priorities: One of the main signs of addictive behaviour is a visible change in priorities.
 Hobbies, relationships, and work lose their importance as the person becomes more concentrated on getting and using the drug.

 • Social Isolation: Addicts usually take distance from friends and family, preferring isolation or connecting only with those who have similar habits.
-This solitude is a defense mechanism to stay away from judgment and keep the addiction in secrecy.
+This solitude is a defence mechanism to stay away from judgment and keep the addiction in secrecy.

 • Financial problems: Addiction is a costly habit.
-If someone is addicted, they may have financial issues from wasting too much on their desired substance or behavior.
+If someone is addicted, they may have financial issues from wasting too much on their desired substance or behaviour.
 This can result in borrowing money, selling possessions, or even doing illegal activities to provide money for their addiction.

 The Practical Tips to Help a Patient with Addiction